NIKJOO/x86-Code-Virtualizer/README.md

 <a href="https://pasteboard.co/JpgKQ5W.jpg" target="_blank"><img src="https://pasteboard.co/JpgKQ5W.jpg" border="0"  /></a>

-Protect and obfuscate sensitive area of code using virtual machine protection ( translation of byte-code to PCode ) Project has been writen in Microsoft VC++ and uses BeaEngine as disassembler engine.
+Protect and obfuscate sensitive area of code using virtual machine protection ( translation of byte-code to PCode ) Project has been writen in Microsoft VC++ and uses BeaEngine as disassembled engine.
 It's not enught secure to use in commercial projects so try to learn how it works and make it better.

 Supported x86 opcodes :